chris91003/Project-/Readme.md

 GTEx Analysis

 Analysis of Gene Cluster Liver data from GTEx gene expression portal.
+Project is a work in progress.